Bagoum/localization-utils/README.md

 Assert.AreEqual("華扇が金貨を1枚拾いました", pickup_gold(kasen, 1));
 ```

-These functions are decently compile-time safe (there's no type-checking on the arguments, which we might be able to get if we wrote them manually), are fairly fast (no reflection hijinks, no string lookup), and can actually be written in your translation spreadsheets.
+These functions are decently compile-time safe (though there's no type-checking on the arguments, which we might be able to get if we wrote them manually), are fairly fast (no reflection hijinks, no string lookup), and can actually be written in your translation spreadsheets.

+### Code Setup

+To do localization mapping, you need a `SpreadsheetCtx`, which contains a list of batches (in addition to the spreadsheet ID and output CSV directory).
+A batch `FileBatch` contains metadata about some subset of the CSVs on Google Drive.
+When processing a batch, the code will take all the files marked by that batch and put the generated code in the directory `batch.outDir`.

+As an example, the DMK spreadsheet contains strings for the DMK engine as well as the SiMP game.
+The DMK code should go in the core Unity repository, but the SiMP code should go in the SiMP submodule.
+To handle this, the `dmkSpreadsheet` has two batches `dmkCoreBatch` and `dmkSimpBatch`, which handle different sets of information and point to different output directories.

-### Configuration
+# Extra Configuration

-If the columns of your spreadsheet are structured differently, or you need more languages, then change LocalizationExecutor/CSV/StructureGameStrings.csv to have the correct structure, add languages to the `Row` type and the `toLocales` function in LocalizationCodeGen.fs, and make sure your LGenCtx has an entry in `locales` for every language you are using.
+If the columns of your spreadsheet are structured differently, or you need more languages, then change LocalizationExecutor/CSV/StructureGameStrings.csv to have the correct structure (F# uses the CSV to provide type information), replicate the languages in the `Row` class and the `toLocales` function in LocalizationCodeGen.fs, and make sure your LGenCtx has an entry in `locales` for every language you are using.

-The parsing configuration is defined in LocalizationParser.fs.
+The string function parser is defined in LocalizationParser.fs using FParsec.

 Each sheet is mapped to its own source file with its own nested class via LocalizationCodeGen.fs.
 Then, a single file with the default name `_StringRepository.cs` is constructed with the `_allDataMap` as seen in the previous section.
 You probably want some helpers to query `_allDataMap`; I recommend putting them in a partial static class (along with your Render functions).
-See https://github.com/Bagoum/danmokou/blob/master/Assets/Danmokou/Plugins/Self/Core/Localization/LocalizedStrings.cs for a reference.
+See https://github.com/Bagoum/danmokou/blob/master/Assets/Danmokou/Plugins/Danmokou/Core/Localization/LocalizedStrings.cs for a reference on querying.

-This section is WIP-- ping me on Discord if you need to know more immediately.
+This document is WIP-- ping me on Discord if you need to know more.